 For some people, COVID-19 can be a mild illness.
 However, it can cause serious complications or death for others — including healthy people.
 The vaccine is important in helping to prevent or reduce the effects of COVID-19.
 Prevention is key to helping end the pandemic.
-Experts say that 75% to 85% of the population needs to get vaccinated to achieve herd immunity.
+Experts say that 75% to 85% of the population needs to get vaccinated to achieve community immunity, also known as herd immunity.

 Learn from our public health care experts